Problem

 SQL Agent Operators Table and Query

-The SQL Server Agent supports sending emails or network messages to people that support the SQL Server when Agent jobs complete.
+The SQL Server Agent supports sending emails or network messages to people who support the SQL Server when Agent jobs are completed.
 This is usually reserved for when a job fails.
-These accounts are tracked in the operators list and can be found in the msdb.dbo.sysoperators table.
+These accounts are tracked in the operators list found in the msdb.dbo.sysoperators table.

 This query shows how to join sysjobs to sysoperators to find the operator that is emailed when a job finishes.